smrutiranjan-rout/Business-Insights-360/README.md

 After the project kick off meetings, the data engineering team has given the data as per the request of data analytics team.

+## Importing data into PowerBi

+- As the database is MySQL in this project, we need to import the datasets from Mysql database to PowerBi by providing the Database access credential

 ## Data Model

 - Data modeling plays a vital role and is considered as the basement of report.
 All the visuals will be build upon the data model.